na-na-hi/renget/archive/tmd2many_abilities.md

 Anticipation | The User is alerted if any Opponents know Super-Effective Moves.
 **Arena Trap** | The User's Basic Attack has a ≥11 chance to afflict *Immobilized*.
 **Armor Tail** | The User may enchant 3 Allies.
 Opponents' Priority Moves have their AP reduction and all secondary effects removed against them.
-Aroma Veil | The User and their Allies are immune to Move-disabling effects.
+Aroma Veil | The User may protect 3 Allies from the effects of Move-disabling effects.
 As One | Stupid.
 Aura Break | The effects of Aura Abilities are reversed.
 1-10; Aura Moves of all nearby Pokemon miss.
 Bad Dreams | Sleeping Pokémon are afflicted with *Nightmare*.
 **Ball Fetch** | If an Item is used and fails, the User recovers the Item.
-Battery | Nearby Allies' damage with Special Moves is increased by 2.
+Battery | The User may energize 3 Allies to increase their damage with Special Moves by 2.
 Battle Armor | The User is damaged normally by Critical Hits.
 Battle Bond | The User changes into Ash-Greninja after KO'ing an opponent.
 Beads of Ruin | Opponents have their Special Defense decreased by 2.